what-is-a-redraw-home-loan-and-how-does-it-work

 While redraw facilities and offset accounts offer notable similarities in that they work to reduce the interest bill, they have some notable differences.
 To put it simply:

-• Flexibility: A redraw facility gives a borrower the option to redraw extra repayments made on their home loan, while an offset account works similarly to a transaction account and reduces their interest payable.
-You usually need to apply to withdraw funds in a redraw while an offset account you can use them how you like.
+A redraw facility gives a borrower the option to redraw extra repayments made on their home loan, while an offset account works similarly to a transaction account and reduces their interest payable.
+You usually need to apply to withdraw funds in a redraw, while in an offset account, you can use them however you like.

 Update resultsUpdate